jvick1/Web_Dev_101/CSS_Development/ReadMe.md

 **Unvisited** defined as `link` is the default link class.
 In the example below our link will be blue with no underline.

 **Visited** defined as `visited` shows that the user has already visited this link.
-In our example the link will be purple.
+In our example, the link will be purple.

-**Hover** defined as `hover` is a pseudo-class that activates when the users mouse cursor hovers over the link.
+**Hover** defined as `hover` is a pseudo-class that activates when the user's mouse cursor hovers over the link.
 Our code will add an underline to the link when we hover.

 **Active** is defined as `active` changing the link when they are being activated or clicked by the user.
 Our code will make the link background yellow.